ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ### `withdraw`

 This function allows a user to claim their withdrawable assets.
-The quantity of the withdrawable assets is set by the `ClientChainGateway` in response to a withdraw request, after receiving a response from Exocore.
+The quantity of the withdrawable assets is set by the `ClientChainGateway` in response to a withdrawal request, after receiving a response from Exocore.

 ## `LSTRestakingController`